rongself/xblog/wp-content/plugins/wp-missed-schedule/readme.txt

 1. Rename both wp-cron.php and cron.php in your web server to other name
 1. Upload both wp-cron.php and cron.php extracted from version 2.6.5 to your web server = Conclusion =
 I hope the fix working fine for you.
 WordPress should really look into this issue seriously and provide a fix or help to resolve the issue faced by many of the bloggers.
-If WordPress is not able to publish future post at predefined time, it should recheck it periodically for several time, says every 5/10/15 minutes, and publish the post as soon as possible.
+If WordPress is not able to publish future post at predefined time, it should recheck it periodically for several time, says every 10/15 minutes, and publish the post as soon as possible.
 == Screenshots ==
+0. <code>Missed Schedule Pro</code> Screenshot
 1. <code>Missed Schedule</code> Screenshot
 2. <code>Planification Manquée</code> Screenshot
 3. <code>Programmazione Mancante</code> Screenshot